-When putting together a training plan for your athletes, there are a number of factors to take into consideration.
-These factors can include:
+When putting together a strength and conditioning program for your athletes, there are a number of factors to take into consideration:

 - The number of athletes training at once